 In-Person Program: Life at a Light Station

 Our program includes highly interactive discussions and hands-on activities.
-We recommend this experience for third grade students and above.
+We recommend this experience for second grade students and above.
 When registering for your program, please let us know how we can support learning in your classroom.

 Life at a Lighthouse has a minimum of 15 and a maximum of 35 students.
 We limit our in-person field trips because of the interactive nature of our program and limited indoor space.
 We request a total of 3-9 chaperones attend with the students.